Kurento/doc-kurento-readthedocs/source/tutorials/js/tutorial-recorder.rst

      });

-When stop button is clicked, the recoder element stops to record, and all elements are released.
+When the stop button is clicked, the recorder element stops recording, and all elements are released.

 .. sourcecode:: javascript